Flobots: Noenemies (2015–present)

 On May 5, 2017, Noenemies was officially released.
 The album was influenced by the works of Vincent Harding, who was a mentor to the band.
 The group describes the album as "a body of protest songs that speak to the urgency of the current moment."
 The band intends to release a follow-up album soon afterwards, with new songs already debuted live.

 Webcomics

 Rise of the Flobots

 The webcomic series created by D.J.
 Coffman (13) Rise of the Flobots: Architects of Change launched on June 9, 2008, at flobots.net, and features stories inspired by fans and the music of the Flobots along in a science fiction context.

-Controversy

-On November 23, 2017, Logan Paul released his new single, "No Handlebars", a track that draws heavily on an interpolated sample of the song "Handlebars".
-The song was heavily criticized for its perceived sexual objectification of women.
-Flobots would later go on to release a track with lyrics deriding Paul, titled "Handle Your Bars".
-Paul did not respond to Laurie's comments nor the backlash towards "No Handlebars".
-Flobots sued Paul for copyright infringement in 2019, which was settled and Flobots was compensated.
-Paul has deleted the song from YouTube.

 Band members

 Current members (Note: Laurie, Brackett and Ortiz are listed as members of the band on the band's latest release, with Gault listed as a "special guest".
 Promotional photos of the most recent release have included only Laurie, Brackett and occasionally Ortiz.
 However, Mackenzie Gault and Jesse Walker have previously been listed as members of the band.
 The band frequently plays with touring members with Laurie, Brackett and Ortiz the only consistent members.)